 Shortly after being accepted to the University at Albany, students are assigned a UAlbany pin number.
 Instructions on how to use the pin and log in to MyUAlbany are sent by Information Technology Services (ITS).

-Once UAlbany receives and processes the FAFSA, items may appear on the MyUAlbany Important Items list.
-Financial aid processing cannot continue until these Important Items are completed.
+Once UAlbany receives and processes the FAFSA, items may appear on the MyUAlbany Important Notices list.
+Financial aid processing cannot continue until these Important Notices are completed.

-Important Items can be documentation requests, problems with your FAFSA that need to be fixed or processes that need to be completed by the student or parent.
+Important Notices can be documentation requests, problems with your FAFSA that need to be fixed or processes that need to be completed by the student or parent.

 The student will receive notifications until the items are completed.
 Students can click each item in the Important Item list to get more detailed information on what’s needed to move forward.

-Important Items can appear at any point during the aid processing cycle.
-Items most commonly appear on the Important Items list after the FAFSA is filed and also after students accept their Financial Aid Award.
+Important Notices can appear at any point during the aid processing cycle.
+Items most commonly appear on the Important Notices list after the FAFSA is filed and also after students accept their Financial Aid Award.

 Once you submit the requested documentation, or satisfy the outstanding request(s), we aim to review your documents within two weeks.
 Peak times, such as August, may result in processing delays.
 Please monitor your email for important updates or subsequent requests for information.

-If Important Items are not resolved, it could prevent your award or refund being processed and/or applied to your account.
+If Important Notices are not resolved, it could prevent your award or refund being processed and/or applied to your account.